altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 *Martha said, then swallowed the last of the steak.*
 "And grades?"
-"No grades, if you can’t cut it - they wipe you... a pass/fail system I guess"
+"No grades, if you can’t cut it - they wipe you...
+A pass/fail system I guess"
 }
 {
-*felix scooched his chair back as the server laid out another meal like her’s.*
+*Felix scooched his chair back as the server laid out another meal like her’s.*
 "Here’s to second breakfast"
 *Felix raised the small cup of water in a toast.*
 *Martha grabbed her glass and clinked it against his.*
-~He dug into his food, devouring it with a ferocity that surprised her.~ ~She was hungry - but apparently not ferocity hungry.~ `['second breakfast - how many second meals',
+~He dug into his food, devouring it with a ferocity that surprised her.~ ~She was hungry - but apparently not ferocity hungry.~ `['Second breakfast - how many second meals',
-'do they all eat like this']`
+'Do they all eat like this']`
 ~She had a flash of inspiration - she tried just...~ ~She moved the list she made onto the board, and it instantly worked.~ ~The board flashed the words and Rossin looked surprised.~